LeetCode Problems with One Line Solution

 II.
 Stone Game

-The rules of LeetCode problem #877 "Stone Game" are as follows:
+The rules of LeetCode Problem 877 "Stone Game" are as follows:

 , where piles[i]

-indicates the number of stones in the i
+denotes the number of stones in the i

 as input and returns whether you can win (true or false).

-For example, if piles=[2, 1, 9, 5]
+For example, with piles = [2, 1, 9, 5]

-Finally, your opponent is left with only 1.
+Finally, your opponent has to pick 1.

-In the end, you have a total of 2 + 9 = 11
+In this case, you have a total of 2 + 9 = 11

 stones, while your opponent has 5 + 1 = 6